A new alternative financial service is taking-off overseas that aims to solve your money problems through psychological analysis.

 You probably won’t find one in Australia, as financial therapists overseas don’t require a financial license to operate (we have certified financial counsellors instead).

 Brad Klontz, an American published financial therapist, believes there are four distinct money types, or ‘scripts’, that characterise individual spending and saving habits.
-Do you identify with any of these?

 For the Avoider, money is often seen as a force that stirs up fear, anxiety or disgust.